OurVoiceUSA/HelloVoter/docs/Canvassing-FAQ.md

 Dropbox is a cloud-storage solution which meets our criteria for ease of use and availability, friendly Terms of Service, and built-in data sharing functionality.
 They offer a decent amount of storage on a free account, so you can truly use our canvassing app at no monetary cost.

-### Does Our Voice USA see my data?
+### Does Our Voice USA see my DropBox data?

 No. Your data goes directly from your device to your Dropbox account.
 You have full control over your data and with whom you choose to share it.

 ### Can I use cloud storage other than Dropbox?

 Yes!
 HelloVoterHQ is a server-side application that you can host anywhere.
+If you know someone with technical expertise, they can set it up for you.

+### Who can use your "Organization ID" HelloVoterHQ hosted solution?

+For the time being, we offer a cloud HelloVoterHQ solution to other non-partisan, community-driven organizations that otherwise would not have access to the expertise required to run a canvassing server on their own.
+Our main goal here is to support Get-Out-The-Vote efforts.

 ### How many people can be on a canvassing team?

+With Dropbox, we recommend having no more than 20 people.
 With HelloVoterHQ you can have thousands of volunteers canvassing for you across the country.